aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Options for Optimal Policy Tree
 -----------------------------------

-You can personalize various parameters defined in the OptimalPolicy class:
+You can personalize various parameters defined in the :py:class:`~optpolicy_functions.OptimalPolicy` class:

-- Minimum oservations in a partition: To control how many observations are required at minimum in a partition, inject a number into ``pt_min_leaf_size``.
+- Minimum observations in a partition: To control how many observations are required at minimum in a partition, inject a number into ``pt_min_leaf_size``.

 - Admissible treatment shares: If the number of individuals who receive a specific treatment is constrained, you may specify admissible treatment shares via the keyword argument ``other_max_shares``.
 Note that the information must come as a tuple with as many entries as there are treatments.